-Pop quiz: if you had to do link building outreach, which blogs will you target?
+Pop quiz: if you had to do link-building outreach, which blogs will you target in 2023 and 2024?

 Reaching out to authoritative bloggers, and social media power users is a simple way to earn natural links to your web pages.